-7.E Requirements.
+14.88.8307.E Requirements.

-(a) Buffers.
-Wetland buffers shall be required for all regulated activities adjacent to regulated wetlands as provided in Table 7-1, unless modified elsewhere in this appendix.

-(1) Any wetland created, restored, or enhanced as compensation for approved wetland alterations shall also include the standard buffer required for the category of the created, restored, or enhanced wetland.
+- (a) Buffers.
+Wetland buffers shall be required for all regulated activities adjacent to regulated wetlands as provided in Table 14.88-H7-1, unless modified elsewhere in this chapterappendix. - (1) Any wetland created, restored, or enhanced as compensation for approved wetland alterations shall also include the standard buffer required for the category of the created, restored, or enhanced wetland.
 All buffers shall be measured from the wetland boundary as surveyed in the field.
-The width of the wetland buffer zone shall be determined according to wetland category and the proposed land use.

-(2) To facilitate long-range planning using a landscape approach, the Shoreline Administrator or designee may pre-assess wetlands using the rating system and establish appropriate wetland buffer widths for such wetlands.
+The width of the wetland buffer zone shall be determined according to wetland category and the proposed land use. - (2) To facilitate long-range planning using a landscape approach, the Planning and Community Development Director~~Shoreline Administrator or designee~~ may pre-assess wetlands using the rating system and establish appropriate wetland buffer widths for such wetlands.
 The Shoreline Administrator will prepare maps of wetlands that have been pre-assessed in this manner.